deleayeni/Progressive-DevOps-Course/tutoring/05_Test4_CI_Pipeline/testing1.md

 - ✅ **Knowledge:** How to test frontend-backend communication using Docker Compose and CI
 - ✅ **Foundation:** Complete integration test suite for backend-database and frontend-backend flows
 - ✅ **Implemented:** Integration tests are now automated in CI pipeline via `ci1.yml`
+- ✅ **Strategic Understanding:** Integration tests as smoke tests and diagnostics in continuous delivery
+- ✅ **Resilience Awareness:** Understanding the importance of testing failure modes and resilience patterns
 - 🔜 **Next:** Continue improving CI pipeline with deployment and additional testing stages